 Hello learner, welcome to Sanskrit Gurukul.
-This is the first chapter of Padarth Vigyan, Ayurveda Nirupana.
-In this chapter, we will learn all about the lakshana of ayu, the composition of ayu, lakshana of Ayurveda, and later in the second part of the post, we will learn about types of siddhanta, and an introduction of the basic principles of Ayurveda and their significance.
+This is the first chapter of Padarth Vigyan’s notes, Ayurveda Nirupana.
+In this chapter, we will learn all about the Lakshana of Ayu, the composition of Ayu, and the Lakshana of Ayurveda.
+Later in the second part of the post, we will learn about types of Siddhanta, and an introduction to the basic principles of Ayurveda and their significance.

 Ayu is a Sanskrit term for life or longevity.
 In Charak Samhita, Acharya charak has mentioned the meaning of ayu in the following shloka,